firebolt-db/godocs/docs/Guides/query-data/using-the-api.md

 ---
 layout: default
-title: REST API
+title: Use the API
-description: Learn about using the Firebolt REST API to interact with Firebolt.
+description: Learn about using the Firebolt API to interact with Firebolt.
 nav_order: 3
-parent: Develop with Firebolt
+parent: Query data
 grand_parent: Guides
 ---